 Tan Office Boots

-As a rule, save your tan office boots for casual Friday.
+Tan boots for men are usually for casual Fridays.
 They’re the most laid-back shade, and tend to work best with chinos or jeans.
 Sure, you can just about wear tan leather boots with a navy suit, but you’re skating on thin sartorial ice.
 When it comes to suit colours, remember: the lighter the blue, the lighter the brown.
 Think about fabric too.
 Suede or textured leather is going to ramp-up that ‘casual’ factor.